 Lime wedges, to serve – optional

-1. First, you’ll roast the beets for the couscous pasta salad.
+1. First, you’ll roast the beetroot for the couscous pasta salad.
 Preheat oven to 400º F. Line a large, shallow pan with non-stick foil.
 Spread the beets evenly across the foil.
 Drizzle them with olive oil, and sprinkle with salt.
 Move the beets around to coat them.

 2. Bake the beets at 400º F for 15 minutes.
 Flip and return to the oven for another 5-10 minutes or until tender enough to enjoy eating.
 Remove from the oven, and allow to completely cool.